countdigi/talk-2018-git/slides.md

 6fbcbe046ef6288521d4559c35da541cf4ea428c
 ```

-Git allows users to provide a shortened version of the SHA, typically the first 7 characters of the identifier
+*Shorthand:*

-so the value `6fbcbe0` could be used to save typing.
+- Use the first N characters of the SHA (e.g. `6fbcbe0`) to save typing

-Git will let you know if the shortened SHA is ambiguous and could refer to more than one object and ask for a longer value.
+- If two or more objects have the first N characters in their SHA, Git will ask for more (*never write scripts using shorthand*)

 ---